Ashb87/Quiz-Ms-Project-Two/README.md

     * A question and 4 possible answers to choose from.
 The selected answer will turn red if it is wrong and green if it is correct.
     * A 30 second timer that counts down on screen and resets for each new question.
     * A home button that will take the user back to the main page.
+    * A spinning loader is displayed briefly on screen before the questions are loaded.

   * ### End Page
     * A display of the users and score.